History of Ramsgate: Ramsgate at war

 Because of its proximity to mainland Europe, Ramsgate was a chief embarkation point during the Napoleonic Wars, and for the 1940 Dunkirk evacuation, when 4,200 ships left Ramsgate Harbour to rescue men from the Dunkirk beaches during World War II.

 On 24 May 1990 the 50th anniversary of the evacuation of the Dunkirk evacuation was remembered when some 80 of the original 'little ships' gathered at Dover and Ramsgate to repeat the now historic crossing of the channel.
 Only six out of this fleet had any difficulties, but were assisted by others in the flotilla.

-One of these little ships was the first Motor lifeboat stationed of Ramsgate which was named the 'Prudential' and had arrived on station by 1926.
+One of these little ships was the first motor lifeboat stationed of Ramsgate which was named the Prudential and had arrived on station by 1926.
 During World War II the Ramsgate lifeboat and crew were called out 60 times, greatly distinguishing themselves with the saving of 170 lives, in addition to the men brought back from Dunkirk: (Jeff Morris).

 One of the Dunkirk 'little ships' still moored at Ramsgate and open to the public is the Motor Yacht Sundowner, (built 1912) once the private yacht of the second officer of the Titanic, C.H.
 Lightoller, whom surviving that fatal wreck later insisted personally at being at the helm during the evacuation of Dunkirk.
 He succeeded in bringing home 127 members of the British Expeditionary Force in just one trip.

 After these events 42,783 soldiers were transported from Ramsgate railway station, carried by 82 southern rail special trains, the second busiest station during the evacuation, next to Dover, which carried over 180,000 men moved by 327 trains.

 Shortly before the outbreak of World War II the local council, thanks in large part to the town Mayor Alderman Kempe, decided to enlarge the existing tunnels under the town as a public air-raid shelter - and after the war started the national government finally gave permission to spend the money - it was built and used a lot during the raids.
 See the Subterranea Britannica website for more details.

+There were 692 high explosive bombs, with 84 people killed in total.
+373 buildings were destroyed by shells, and 2,414 other buildings suffered damage.
+Shelling started on February 12 1941.
+No other shelling occurred until June 28 1943, July 5 1943, October 3 1943, November 3 1943, January 20 1944, with the worst night on September 1 1944, with most of the deaths.
+Ten people killed by shells, from 42 shells.